MQ-COMP2200-COMP6200/assignment-3-XamWasTaken/task_document.md

 This aligns with our project goals because individuals with high eigenvector, degree and betweenness scores might hold sway over major business decisions or industry-wide strategies.

 ### Task 2 - (8 Marks)
+Task 2 changes are viewable in the "directos-network.ipynb" file.

+<b> Code Adjustment 1 </b>

+Seen in the second block of code, the most_common function originally did not account for the edge case of both genders having equal totals, and would simply return the first name in the array.
+With adjustments it now accounts for this and returns 'Multiple' if this edge case was met.
+This avoids misleading information being trusted and reflects higher quality of product for the team behind the file.

+<b> Code Adjustment 2 </b>

+Seen in the fifth block, the director plot was entirely unlabelled and had zero descriptions used to showcase the data.
+Added code with labelling has made the graph far more meaningful and better showcases why it is being displayed.

+<b> Code Adjustment 3 </b>

+Seen in the eighth  block. the biggest_connected_graph variable originally grabbed the first value in the array which won't always necessarily be the most connected component.
+Code adjustment was made to ensure the largest value is always picked using max().

+<b> Code Adjustment 4 </b>

+Seen in the tenth block. the people_df dataframe is merged with the pandas default 'inner' merge, which requires both dataframes to have data to complete the merge, if one of the dataframe cells is empty,both rows are dropped which can sliently delete important data.
+Adjusted code is shown to make the dataframe a left merge, only dropping if demographic info is missing, not if the centrality data is missin (it also see the records that are incomplete with this merge).
+A check is made afterwards to warn if there was some data dropped/missing.

 ### Task 3 - (0.5 Marks)